MohamedMesto/Statistical-Analysis-and-Engineering-Acoustics-Py/examples/README.md

-##  examples for the following subtasks
+##  Examples for the following subtasks in Py
 <table>
 <td>
 <ol>